Steps for Preparing a Conference Planning Guide

 Plan the Conference Details

 With some of the larger responsibilities tackled, such as conference venue selection and attendee registration, you can shift your focus to planning the particulars of the conference.
-As is the case with planning an event of any nature, organization is paramount as is attention to detail.
+As is the case with planning an event of any nature, being organized is just as paramount as attention to detail.

 Now is the time to pull out that long laundry list of to-do items that you put together at the outset of the conference planning process.
 Look through the list and make changes or additions as necessary to reflect the latest tasks and responsibilities.
 Next put these items in chronological order, starting with items that can or must be completed far in advance.
 For example: